dshri12/node-todo-cicd/README.md

 `node app.js`

-or Run by docker compose

-test

-'docker-compose up -d --no-deps --build web'
+# we will be adding some commands here for the docker

+docker ps
+docker ps -a
 docker images

-docker ps -a
-docker networks
+docker networks ls